Admissions

 Academic Records

-We require unofficial transcripts for each school or academic program from which you earned grades (such as letter or numerical grades) from Fall 2021 through Fall 2023.
-If you have multiple grade reports from one school, rather than one transcript from that school, please combine that into a single file for upload.
+We require unofficial transcripts for each school or academic program from which you earned grades (such as letter or numerical grades) from Fall 2023 through Fall 2025.
+If you have multiple grade reports from one school, rather than one transcript from that school, combine that into a single file for upload.
 Homeschooled applicants should submit a document similar to a transcript with their coursework from the years listed above.
 Homeschooled students should also submit transcripts from any graded courses they took with a school or program during this period.

 Teacher Recommendation